Another preschool teacher arrested for allegedly hitting boy at Choa Chu Kang childcare centre

 The police earlier confirmed that a report was lodged and that investigations are ongoing.

+This comes a day after footage of another teacher allegedly ill-treating children at Kinderland's Woodlands Mart preschool circulated widely on social media.

+A 33-year-old woman was arrested on Monday.
+She will be charged in court on Wednesday with the ill-treatment of a child or young person.

-The Early Childhood Development Agency (ECDA) told CNA that it was alerted to the video on Tuesday.
+In response to CNA's queries on the case at Choa Chu Kang, the Early Childhood Development Agency (ECDA) said it was alerted to the video on Tuesday.

 "We are investigating the case," a spokesperson for the agency said.